Artistic Research Forum, Oslo, 2023.

 Map ethics!

-Map ethics! offers a model or method for running workshops and initiating discussions on ethical issues.
+Map ethics! offers a model or method for initiating discussions on ethical issues.
 The work is part of the Norwegian (University of Bergen) work package in the Erasmus+ project Advancing Supervision for Artistic Research Doctorates.
 The Map Ethics! model is used in the research school´s seminar about ethics and relations.
 It is an open model for unfolding and mapping ethical aspects and issues within the frame of artistic PhD projects – "not with a normative approach, but to instigate discussion, curiosity and consciousness".
 Map Ethics! uses perspectives from Actor-Network Theory, "encouraging the reader to map the networks of relations between human and non-human actors in her research project and consider the ethical dimensions of these relations".
-Read more and learn the method:
+Read more about Map ethics! and learn the method:

 A